Who's Behind Listverse?

 In January 2020, the anonymous pigeon-adorner struck again, this time with a tiny sombrero glued to the head of another pigeon.
 It remains unknown who the person is that is sticking hats onto the heads of these birds, but officials are investigating as they are concerned for the birds’ wellbeing.

 It was first reported that a large band of drones would hover around 300 feet in the air over northeast Colorado and then start flying around in square formations.
-It was estimated that there were about 17 drones and that they were active between 7pm and 10pm at night.
+It was estimated that there were about 17 drones and that they were active between 7 pm and 10 pm.
 Local authorities were interviewed, including the Air Force and the Department of Defence, but none knew why the drones kept appearing.

-Drone sightings have since been reported from Nebraska, California and North Carolina, but now some media outlets are claiming that the reports may have stemmed from misconceptions.
-They have used examples such as a pilot claiming to have struck a drone in 2015 and it was later revealed he actually hit a bird.
-Another pilot reported having hit a drone near Heathrow Airport, but it was later established he may just have hit a plastic bag.
+Drone sightings have since been reported from Nebraska, California, and North Carolina, but now some media outlets claim that the reports may have stemmed from misconceptions.
+They have used examples such as a pilot claiming to have struck a drone in 2015, and it was later revealed he actually hit a bird.
+Another pilot reported having hit a drone near Heathrow Airport, but it was later established he might just have hit a plastic bag.

 And now the drone sightings have all but ceased, and it seems unlikely that the mystery will be solved.
 Were there drones to begin with?
 And if there were, why were there so many?
 And where are they now?

-18-year old Joshua Maddux was a free spirit who followed his own rules and was much loved by his family and friends.
-Being a huge fan of nature, Joshua often went for walks and spoke of one day going on a great adventure.
-His brother’s suicide in 2006 hit him hard but he found a way to start moving forward again.
+At 18, Joshua Maddux was a free spirit who followed his own rules and was much loved by his family and friends.
+Being a huge fan of nature, Joshua often went for walks and spoke of going on a great adventure one day.
+His brother’s suicide in 2006 hit him hard, but he found a way to start moving forward again.
 Then in 2008, Joshua disappeared after telling his sister he was going for a walk.

 1 The Nevada Triangle